-Photojournalism is dangerous with its own distinct risks.
-To capture images of people, disasters, riots, etc. in real time, photojournalists put themselves in situations where the subjects and conditions can change in an instant.
-Photojournalists may have limited peripheral vision and be less aware of changes taking place around them.
-Photojournalists have multiple responsibilities: themselves, their subjects, and their equipment.
-Photojournalists must be intentional to mitigate physical risks and avoid equipment damage.
+Photojournalists have several distinct risks they may face in the field.
+To capture images of people, disasters, riots, etc. in real time, photojournalists often put themselves in situations where the subjects and conditions can change in an instant.
+Photojournalists may have limited peripheral vision and be less aware of changes taking place around them when it comes to situational awareness.
+Like all reporters on assignment, photojournalists have multiple responsibilities: themselves, their subjects, and their equipment.
+Photojournalists must be intentional when it comes to mitigating physical risks and protecting their equipment.

 - 1. Students will be able to identify and explain specific risks that photojournalists face. - 2.
-Students will be able to use best practices to protect themselves and their equipment.
+Students will be able to implement best practices to protect themselves and their equipment.

-"Video & recap: Caring for photojournalists - Preventing burnout, treating trauma and ensuring equity" Journal Institute, The National Press Club (Jan 22, 2021; updated March 2, 2021) Burnout and trauma are examined by Nicole Frugé, director of photography at the San Francisco Chronicle, Rich Glickstein, a photojournalist, trauma therapist, and social worker, and Michael Santiago, staff photojournalist at Getty Images.
+"Video & recap: Caring for photojournalists - Preventing burnout, treating trauma and ensuring equity" The National Press Club Journalism Institute

+Burnout and trauma are examined by Nicole Frugé, director of photography at the San Francisco Chronicle, Rich Glickstein, a photojournalist, trauma therapist, and social worker, and Michael Santiago, staff photojournalist at Getty Images.
 Tips on preventing burnout, treating trauma, and ensuring equity as well as ensuring equity for photojournalists are covered by this panel.
 Video coverage is linked.